jrpotter/notebook/notes/memory/virtual.md

 %%ANKI
 Basic
 Consider a $2$-level page table hierarchy.
-What does it mean for a level 1 PTE to not be `NULL`?
+What does a non-`NULL` level 1 PTE imply?
 Back: At least one page in its corresponding level 2 page table is allocated.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1755382728635-->